Karasp1980/nordic-mythology-memory-game/README.md

 #### No unfixed bugs.

 #### An issue that accured when first deploying the site on GitHub was that the two images vasen.png and vasenupsidedown.png were not showing on the deployed site.
-It seemed the file paths had an / in the start, and when removing that the images file paths could be read and the images show correctly on the deployed site.
+It seemed the file paths were absolute and had an / in the start, and when removing that the images file paths could be read and the images show correctly on the deployed site.

 -----